top of page

 Our three program options build based on your desired level of skills and knowledge.
 All students start the program together each September.

-All students will take the Foundations Course and some will continue on to complete the Certificate Program.
-The 9-month Ordained Chaplain Training includes all of the content from both the Foundations Course and Certificate Program.
-See the Program Options & Fees Section below for more details on the courses, focus areas, and guidance on which program might be right for you.
+All students begin at the same time.
+Participants chosing course 1 or 2 may choose to upgrade to add the next consequitive course.
+The 9-month Ordained Chaplain Training includes all of the content from both the Foundations Course and Tools of Animal Chaplaincy Course.
+See the Program Options & Fees Section below for more details on the courses, focus areas, and guidance on which program might be right for you..

 Back to top